ropensci/drake/README.md

 plot_graph(my_plan) # The colors changed in the graph.
 ```

+Similarly to imported functions like `reg2()`, `drake` reacts to changes in

+1. Other imported functions, whether user-defined or from packages.
+1. For imported functions from your environment, any nested functions also in your environment or from packages.
+1. The packages where the imported functions came from, if applicable.
+    a.
+The version numbers for non-base packages.
+    a.
+The release version of R itself (or snapshot of development R), if applicable for base packages such as `base` and `stats`.
+1. Commands in your workflow plan data frame.
+1. Global varibles mentioned in the commands or imported functions.
+1. Upstream targets.

 # High-performance computing

 Similarly to [Make](https://www.gnu.org/software/make/), drake arranges the intermediate steps of your workflow in a dependency web.
 This network is the key to drake's parallel computing.
 For example, consider the network graph of the basic example.